3rdWebCreator/jekyll-mundana-forestry/_drafts/evidence-a.md

 ---
 Funding is one of the big challenges for content creators and media organizations of every kind.
 The web sites of a major magazine publishers put the struggle on full display.
 While they chase dollars, frustrating ads and other distractions drive readers away.

 _Wired_ is the last magazine I remember subscribing to, so I decided to pay a visit to Wired.com, and record the screen.
-Unfortunately, the experience illustrated my "bad web sites" point perfectly.
-Take a look for yourself.
+Unfortunately, the experience illustrated the point perfectly.
+Take a look for yourself. <video id="wired" class="video-js" controls preload="auto" width="640" height="264" poster="/assets/images/photos.jpg" data-setup="{}"
-<video
-    id="wired"
-    class="video-js"
-    controls
-    preload="auto"
-    width="640"
-    height="264"
-    poster="/assets/images/photos.jpg"
-    data-setup="{}"

 >

     <source src="https://storageapi.fleek.co/3rdwebcreator-team-bucket/creator/A5CAE470-13DA-4A74-AA5B-1BF7F37440A4.mp4" type="video/mp4" />
     <p class="vjs-no-js">
       To view this video please enable JavaScript, and consider upgrading to a